 The best smartwatches

-The Samsung Galaxy Watch 3 is one of the best smartwatches you can buy if you don’t use an iPhone.
-The hardware is top-notch, the rotating bezel is useful and intuitive, battery life is good, and it has plenty of fitness- and health-tracking features.
+The Samsung Galaxy Watch 4 and Galaxy Watch 4 Classic are some of the best smartwatches you can buy if you don’t use an iPhone.
+The hardware is top-notch, the rotating bezel with the Classic is useful and intuitive, battery life is good, and it has plenty of fitness- and health-tracking features.
+They also run the latest version of Android Wear, the only watches to do so for now, and are their biggest selling point.

 More smartwatches you should consider: